wewei/agentic-os/docs/en-US/01-overview.md

 ✅ **Clear separation** of concerns (Shell, Task, Model, Ledger, Memory) ✅ **Parallel development** alongside existing system

-The OS analogy makes the system intuitive: Shell for user interaction, Task Manager for processes, Ledger for transaction log, Memory for semantic index, Model Manager for hardware abstraction, and Agent Bus as the system bus connecting everything.
+The OS analogy makes the system intuitive: Shell for user interaction, Task Manager for processes, Ledger for transaction log, Memory for semantic index, Model Manager for hardware abstraction, and System Bus as the system bus connecting everything.